Focke-Wulf Fw 187 Falke: Prototypes

-The first prototype, Fw 187 V1 (D-AANA), flew for the first time in late spring 1937, with Hans Sander at its controls.
+The first prototype flew for the first time in late spring 1937, with Hans Sander at its controls.
 In testing it demonstrated a speed of 523 km/h (325 mph) despite the use of the low-powered Jumo engines; 80 km/h (50 mph) faster than the contemporary Jumo-powered Messerschmitt Bf 109B, despite having twice the range, more than twice the weight, and using two of the same engines.
 Members of the RLM complained that this was due to faulty flight instruments, but further testing ruled this out.
 The Fw 187's climb rate and dive rates were also on par - if not superior - to the single-seater.

 Several changes were made to the design as a result of the testing, including new DVL propellers in place of the original Junkers-Hamiltons, and experimental twin-wheel bogies that were abandoned after testing.
 Blaser was concerned about flutter in the rudder at high speed and had a weight fitted to reduce it but in testing this caused so much flutter it was torn off at high speed.
 A second prototype followed with fixed radiators rather than earlier retractable versions, a semi-retractable tailwheel, changes to the elevator, and a vertical stabilizer with reduced chord.
 The engine was also upgraded to the 210G version of the Jumo, featuring direct fuel injection which resulted in a significant increase in power.
 New ejector-type exhaust stacks also contributed to increased speed by directing engine exhaust to the rear.
 Fw 187 V2 started testing in the summer of 1937, but crashed on landing when part of the main landing gear failed, and V1 was destroyed on 14 May 1938 after a high-speed pass over the Bremen facilities when the pilot, Paul Bauer, pulled up too sharply at the end of the pass resulting in a stall that sent the aircraft spinning into the ground.